-Only when you deliver a great experience across ALL these touch points will you be able to gain or maintain a competitive advantage.
+Only when you deliver a great experience across ALL these touchpoints will you be able to gain or maintain a competitive advantage.

 Product managers have a strong affinity with the latest features of a technology.
 They often see Customer Experience (CX) as a separate activity from New Product Development.
 It is either added as an afterthought, considered to be in the domain of Customer Care or reduced to User Interface (UI) developments.

 But Customer Experience is much wider than Customer Care or UI.
 Customer Experience is the customer’s perception of their interaction with a company and its product over the duration of their relationship.
 It is the cumulative effect of the individual’s experience during all points of contact, set against the context of their expectations.
-Therefore, you can’t just bolt-on a great experience; it must be embedded deep in your product development process and run as a mantra throughout your organisation.
+Therefore, you can’t just bolt-on a great experience; it must be embedded deep in your product development process and run like a mantra throughout your organization.

 So what does this mean for product managers?

 It is generally understood that the CEO has the ultimate responsibility for delivering good CX.
 However, he/she is unlikely to have enough time to devote to this topic.
 Therefore, the Customer Experience experts are discussing the role of a Chief Customer Officer (CCO).
-Many good blogs are written about this, for example see www.customerbliss.com.
+Many good blogs are written about this, for example, see www.customerbliss.com.

 So where does that leave embedding a great customer experience in your product development process?
 Well if you believe in the notion that a product manager is the CEO of his/her product, then it is a small step to see that the product manager has the opportunity to step up to this challenge.

-The product manager role is by definition cross functional and can therefore shape the product experience.
+The product manager role is by definition cross-functional and can, therefore, shape the product experience.
 It is a natural extension for the product manager to start shaping the complete Customer Experience by working across the company silos.

 What does a product manager need to do to shape the Customer Experience?

 A product manager needs to develop a strong belief in and support for CX.
-He/she needs to fully buy-in to the idea that the competitive battle ground is shifting and that great customer experience is essential.
+He/she needs to fully buy-in to the idea that the competitive battleground is shifting and that great customer experience is essential.
 There will always be a need for technical product managers who know the ins and outs of every product feature.
 However, these types of product managers may not have the skills, experience or desire to grow into a CX driven product management role.

-Next the product manager needs to understand some specific CX methods and gain CX skills.
+Next, the product manager needs to understand some specific CX methods and gain CX skills.
 The PM has to add the following skills to his/her portfolio: